-Treatment of ventricular septal defect abroad
+Treatment of ventricular septal defect in Germany

 Ventricular septal defect (VSD) is the most common type of congenital heart defect.
 It is characterized by one or more holes located between the left and right ventricles.